Mohammad Saleh Zarepour

 Mohammad Saleh Zarepour is an Iranian philosopher and senior lecturer at the Department of Philosophy of the University of Manchester.

-He is a winner of Philip Leverhulme Prize (2023) and is known for his works on medieval Islamic philosophy, philosophy of religion, philosophy of language, philosophy of mathematics, and philosophy of logic.
+He is a winner of Philip Leverhulme Prize (2023) and a Life Member of Clare Hall College.
+Zarepour is known for his works on medieval Islamic philosophy, philosophy of religion, philosophy of language, philosophy of mathematics, and philosophy of logic.

-Zarepour is a Life Member of Clare Hall College.